JuliaPackaging/BinDeps.jl/README.md

  	If the provider installs a library dependency to someplace other than the standard search paths, that location can be specified here.

+ * `SHA = "sha"`

+  Provides a SHA-256 checksum to validate a downloaded source or binary file against.

 # The high level interface - built in providers

 We have already seen the `AptGet`, and `Yum` providers, which all take a string naming the package as their data argument.
 The other build-in providers are: